 Animal toxicology and/or pharmacology

 Administration of trastuzumab emtansine was well tolerated in rats and monkeys at doses up to 20 and 10 mg/kg, respectively, corresponding to 2040 g DM1/m2 in both species, which is approximately equivalent to the clinical dose of trastuzumab emtansine in patients.
 In the GLP toxicity studies, with the exception of irreversible peripheral axonal toxicity (observed only in monkeys at 10 mg/kg) and reproductive organ toxicity (observed only in rats at 60 mg/kg), partially or completely reversible dose dependent toxicities were identified in both animal models.
-Principal toxicities included liver (liver enzyme elevations) at 20 mg/kg and 10 mg/kg, bone marrow (reduced platelet and white blood cell count)/hematologic at 20 mg/kg and 10 mg/kg, and lymphoid organs at 20 mg/kg and 3 mg/kg, in rat and monkey, respectively.
+Principal toxicities included liver (liver enzyme elevations) at 20 mg/kg and 10 mg/kg, bone marrow (reduced platelet and white blood cell count)/haematologic at 20 mg/kg and 10 mg/kg, and lymphoid organs at 20 mg/kg and 3 mg/kg, in rat and monkey, respectively.

 Mutagenicity